Synesthesia: Artists without synesthesia

 Some artists frequently mentioned as synesthetes did not, in fact, have the neurological condition.
-Scriabin's 1911 Prometheus, for example, is a deliberate contrivance whose color choices are based on the circle of fifths and appear to have been taken from Madame Blavatsky.
+Scriabin's 1911 Prometheus: The Poem of Fire, for example, is a deliberate contrivance whose color choices are based on the circle of fifths and appear to have been taken from Madame Blavatsky.
 The musical score has a separate staff marked luce whose "notes" are played on a color organ.
 Technical reviews appear in period volumes of Scientific American.
 On the other hand, his older colleague Rimsky-Korsakov (who was perceived as a fairly conservative composer) was, in fact, a synesthete.

 French poets Arthur Rimbaud and Charles Baudelaire wrote of synesthetic experiences, but there is no evidence they were synesthetes themselves.
 Baudelaire's 1857 Correspondances introduced the notion that the senses can and should intermingle.
 Baudelaire participated in a hashish experiment by psychiatrist Jacques-Joseph Moreau and became interested in how the senses might affect each other.
 Rimbaud later wrote Voyelles (1871), which was perhaps more important than Correspondances in popularizing synesthesia.
 He later boasted "J'inventais la couleur des voyelles!"
 (I invented the colors of the vowels!).